 Remember, remember, to prepare.
 Guy Fawkes definitely spent some time with his explosives before the big day.
 When the authorities discovered him, he had enough gunpowder to blow up Westminster twice over.
 Talk about prepared.

-A day of preparation and fiddling around with new (or old) equipment is crucial to a smooth day of production.
-Spend some time with your gear before the shoot and work out all the kinks it (or you) may have.
+A day of preparation to organize, test, and pack equipment is crucial to a smooth day of production.
+Spend some time with your gear before the shoot and work out all the kinks.
 Equipment can malfunction in the middle of a shoot and cost the client and the team time and money.
-Just like Parliament, your client doesn’t want any scary surprises on the day of production.
-So avoid them when they can be avoided.
+Just like Parliament, you don’t want any scary surprises on the day of production.

 3. Choose a good crew